beratgdlk/doodle-jump/README.md

-güncelle daha dinamik bir yapı haline getir
+güncelle daha dinamik bir yapı haline
 # Doodle Jump-Web Live -> https://jolly-gaufre-ecef4c.netlify.app/

 Doodle Jump is a classic arcade game, and this project brings a browser-based version of it.
 The player earns points by jumping on platforms to ascend while avoiding obstacles.